BdR76/CSVLint/docs/readme.md

 work in most cases.
 Leave "Fixed positions" empty and the plug-in will try to detect fixed width columns same as auto-detect.

-Some data files contain comments or documentation about the data.

 You can select the "Skip lines" option and the column detection process will skip the first X lines of the file.
 For example when the first line of data (including header names) starts on line `16` then you can set "Skip lines" to `15`.